Tornado3P9/installscript-linux/README.md

 sudo apt install texlive texlive-lang-german texlive-lang-english texlive-latex-extra texmaker
 ```

+### Incomplete list of applications that can be installed
-### Installing additional applications that are not included in the repository (some are but not with the most recent version)
+Incomplete list of Applications that are not included in the repository or just not with the most recent version:

 **Office/School**
 GeoGebra https://wiki.geogebra.org/en/Reference:GeoGebra_Installation#GeoGebra_Classic_5_for_Desktop